About the magic of a very special courtyard

 There are small towers in each of the four corners of the Schneckenhof.
 There is a staircase in each tower.
 Viewed from above or below, they resemble the shape of a snail.
 Hence the name of the adjoining courtyard: Schneckenhof.

-This content has been machine translated.Capitol Mannheim
+This content has been machine translated.Ateliers im Delta

 SAP Arena